nxp-appcodehub/an-xip-external-nor-flash-plus-external-psram/README.md

 ## XIP from external NOR flash and configuring external pSRAM using multiport FlexSPI module
 *The title should clearly indicate what the example code does.
 If the example is for an application note, then the document reference (e.g. AN12345) should be appended at the beginning.*

-RW61x has a FlexSPI modue with two ports that allows you to connect two QSPI/SPI memories allowing to perform XIP from one of them.
+RW61x has a FlexSPI module with two ports that allows you to connect two QSPI/SPI memories allowing to perform XIP from one of them.
 This application note will guide you step by step how to configure the NOR flash connected to the portA and perform XIP and configure a pSRAM memory connected to the portB and access them through the AHB bus (cache) and IP bus.

 *Description should provide a clear explanation of what the code is for, and provide links to any related documentation.
 If documentation is included in the Github repo then its location should be mentioned here, along with the name of documentation file(s).
 If the code is a snippet/general software, then a sufficient description must be provided for a developer to fully understand the example, either in this readme or in another document in the repo.*